zhiqing-xiao/sn/README.md

 (Feel free to contact Zhiqing for updated Word if you want it.)

 - Section 1.2, Fig. 1-4, caption: Change 【`https://www.gymlibrary.ml/pages/environments/box2d/bipedal_walker`】 to 【`https://www.gymlibrary.dev/environments/box2d/bipedal_walker/`】.
-- Section 1.6.2: Paragraph 3: Change 【`env = gym.make('CartPole-v0', new_step_api=True)`】 to 【`env = gym.make('CartPole-v0')`】.
+- Section 1.6.2, Paragraph 3: Change 【`env = gym.make('CartPole-v0', new_step_api=True)`】 to 【`env = gym.make('CartPole-v0')`】.
 (Gym 0.26 released on 8 Sep 2022 removed this parameter.)
-- Section 1.6.2: Paragraph 3: Remove 【The parameters `new_step_api` controls the API.
+- Section 1.6.2, Paragraph 3: Remove 【The parameters `new_step_api` controls the API.
 This book uses new API, so we set ..... between the old API and new API in the sequel.】
+- Section 1.6.2, Paragraph 5: Change 【`print([env_spec.id for env_spec in gym.envs.registry.all()])`】 to 【`print(gym.envs.registry)`】
 - Section 1.6.2, Paragraph 6: Change 【which returns the initial observation】 to 【which returns an initial observation and an information variable of the type `dict`.】
 - Section 1.6.2, Paragraph 8: Change 【For the API with `new_step_api = True`, this】 to 【This】.
 - Section 1.6.2, Paragraph 8: Remove 【The old API with `new_step_api = False` only has ... logical-or of `termination` and `truncation`.】.
 - Section 1.6.2, Gym Internal 1-5, The second paragraph: Change 【The parameters of the constructor of the class `Wrapper` are the environment object `env` and the parameter `new_step_api` to control the return format of the member function `step()`.】 to 【The parameter of the constructor of the class `Wrapper` is the environment object `env`.】.
-- Section 1.6.2, Code 1-5, Codes: Change 【
+- Section 1.6.2, Gym Internal 1-5, TCode 1-5, Codes: Change 【
 ```
     def __init__(self, env: Env, new_step_api: bool=False):
         self.env = env